-As your team grows (we’re now seven people at Coach), one of the key challenges is figuring out how to spend your resources.
+As your team grows (we’re now seven people at Podia), one of the key challenges is figuring out how to spend your resources.

 At two, three, or four people, your day-to-day is pretty obvious, as long as you’re talking to customers and watching how your product is being used.

 However, with even slightly more people on the team, you have more freedom and flexibility to deploy resources.
 You can take more risks, you can slow down the feature race, and you can shoot for the moon. 🌚